What Are In-App Events & How Do They Impact ASO?

 This article was written in collaboration with Storemaven.

-At the Worldwide Developers Conference 2021 (WWDC21), Apple announced that in-app events would soon arrive on the App Store.
-With in-app events, Apple provides developers with a whole new marketing tool to promote their events, challenges, and new content.
+In October 2021, Apple released In-App Events (IAEs).
+With in-app events, Apple provides developers with a whole new marketing tool to promote events, challenges, and new content.
 This is yet another way for developers to reach new users, engage current users, or reconnect with lapsed users.

 In this blog, we will answer the following questions: